What is artificial intelligence in HR?

 2. Machine learning

-Machine learning is an application of artificial intelligence that enables algorithms in computer systems to access data, learn from experience, and develop themselves without being externally programmed by a human.
+An application of artificial intelligence that enables algorithms in computer systems to access data, learn from experience, and develop themselves without being externally programmed by a human.

 HR professionals used to be drowning in a sea of paper CVs, spreadsheets of interviewees, interview notes, employment contracts, training programs and disciplinary procedures.
 They would spend hours interviewing long lists and shortlists of candidates, who may or may not turn out to be ideal for the job.